DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-strategy.md

   - [Xunit](https://github.com/xunit)
   - [FluentAssertion](https://github.com/fluentassertions/fluentassertions)

-#### Performance Testing
-Performance testing is used to evaluate how the service is able to cope in terms of its stability, responsiveness, and usability when put under different simulated workloads.
-We yet have to implement it before going live.

-**Technology Selected**

-[will be added later on once we implement it]

 #### Accessibility Testing
 Automated accessibility testing will be carried out using Deque.axe.playwright library to generate feedback on whether the service meets high-level accessibility requirements in line with WCAG 2.2 AA.
 This will run as part of the pipeline in the later deployment steps from development to test and production.